Bruce

 Excerpt from “In Michaels Hour” on Vimeo

 A reimagining of World War II as a cosmic struggle between light and darkness.
-Utilizing found footage from the Eastern Front, optically altered and painted-over to reveal occult layers and meanings.
+Utilizing found footage from the Russian Front, optically altered and painted-over to reveal occult layers and meanings.

 “I could feel a great sense of pain and questioning and searching through a seeming obscurity of meaning -- with a real feeling for complex visual rhythms integrating these layers of imagery… building toward your final celebration of the light (or so it felt to me), with the heaving waters suggestive, then, of emerging life forms and ultimate celestial reachings -- with intimations of immortality.
 Congratulations on a beautiful work.
 I hope many people are able to - see it.”